InteragencyEcologicalProgram/Status-and-Trends/README.md

 # Contributions

 Contributions to the project are welcomed.
-Please see the [ettiquette] guidelines(https://github.com/lmitchell4/Status-and-Trends/blob/master/Ettiquette.md).
+Please see the [ettiquette guidelines](https://github.com/lmitchell4/Status-and-Trends/blob/master/Ettiquette.md).